eman/iotrelay/README.rst

-Internet of Things Relay: Providing a Voice to Your Things
+Internet of Things Relay: Giving Voice to Your Things
 ========================================================================
 Release v1.0.1